dnsimple/dnsimple-support/content/articles/integrated-dns-providers.md

 ## Disconnecting an Integrated DNS Provider from your account {#disconnecting-an-integrated-dns-provider}

 1. At DNSimple, go to the <label>Account</label> page, and click the <label>Integrated Providers</label> tab.
-1. Under <label>Connected providers<label>, click <label>Disconnect</label> button for the Integrated DNS Provider you want to disconnect from your DNSimple account.
+1. Under <label>Connected providers<label>, click <label>Disconnect</label> for the Integrated DNS Provider you want to disconnect from your DNSimple account.
 This will remove the ability to view and manage zones and their DNS records at the connected provider via DNSimple.
 ![Disconnect an Integrated DNS Provider](/files/account-integrated-provider-unlink.png)